contourpy/contourpy/docs/quickstart.rst

    from contourpy.util.bokeh_renderer import BokehRenderer as Renderer

-Output for the `Bokeh`_ renderer is sent to your web browser.
+Output for the :class:`.BokehRenderer` renderer is sent to your web browser.